 Just nine years after the first iteration, the marathon drew in over 10,000 runners who completed the race.
 Alberto Salazar’s records (or so many thought, since the course was measured to be just 150 meters short) led many to start tuning into the marathon on ABC Sports.

 The marathon was pushed back to November in 1986, after some incidents in which runners experienced heat cramps — including the victor of the 1984 contest, Orlando Pizzolato.
 Fred Lebow, the race’s co-founder, ran the marathon in celebration of his 60th birthday after learning of his brain cancer diagnosis.
 The coldest marathon took place in 1995 when it was just 40 degrees.
 The 2001 marathon occurred just two months after the 9/11 attacks.

-As runners gear up for this year’s 50th marathon, especially after the 2020 iteration was canceled, many will run the same streets that the greats of a century ago sprinted down, whether trying to break a world record or gracing the historic streets and breathing in the New York City air.
+As runners gear up for this year’s marathon, especially after the 2020 iteration was canceled and 2021’s had reduced capacity, many will run the same streets that the greats of a century ago sprinted down, whether trying to break a world record or just happy to be gracing the historic streets and breathing in the New York City air.